 Abstract

 In this paper, we research the problem of deceptive reinforcement learning by dealing with multiple rewards with a single Q-Table.
 One of the key characters of reinforcement learning is interacting with the reward from the environment.
 These rewards are present as a reward function in the reinforcement learning model.
 Deceptive Reinforcement Learning can be used to keep reward functions private by showing the fake path to the observer.
-However, all of the rewards function information is still required during the whole learning e path planning process.
+However, all of the reward function information is still required during the whole learning process and existing methods have to train multiple Q-tables for corresponding goals(Yue, et al, 2020).
 Therefore, we define the problem of dealing with multiple rewards with a single Q-Table, and design two models which have unique characters to solve it.
 Both models are based on reinforcement learning and dissimulation (A type for deceptive that ‘hides the truth’).
 Two models are evaluated and compared with other types of models.
 The result proves that our models show a deceptive policy comparing with an honest agent and less time complexity and information leak comparing with other deceptive reinforcement learning.

 1 Introduction

 Deception is induced by a deceiver that designs and projects a misperception with real representation (Whaley, 1982).
-Nowadays, deception is widely used as a handful tool in national defense (Masters and Sardina, 2017), games (Anderson, et al, 2018), cybersecurity (Huang and Zhu, 2019) and etc. Deceptive pathing planning is one of the applications of deception.
-For example, there are several potential targets and our force in going to raid one of them, which is called real goal, and the rest goals are considered as bogus ones.
+Nowadays, deception is widely used as a tool in national defense (Masters and Sardina, 2017), games (Anderson, et al, 2018), cybersecurity (Huang and Zhu, 2019) and etc. Deceptive path planning is one of the applications of deception.
+For example, there are several potential targets and our force in going to raid one of them, which is called real goal, and the other goals are considered as bogus ones.
 The enemy is able to observe our army by satellite and we want them to realize the real target as late as possible.
 This can be perfectly represented and solved by reinforcement learning (RL).

 Reinforcement learning is a form of machine learning that emphasizes how computer agents act based on the environment they are in to maximize the expected rewards they gain from their actions.
 Q-learning is the RL technique adopted in this study that by iteratively updating the future rewards of each state, a Q table can be learned.
 Q table is a simple lookup table, namely, it records the maximum cumulative future rewards of each state that can guide the agents to the best actions.

 There are two mainstream types of methods in deceptive path planning.
 The first one is a Model-Based Deceptive Pathing.
 This method requires a way to calculate an optimal last deceptive point (LDP) (Masters and Sardina, 2017).
 LDP is a point that any sub-sequential actions after that point are truthful, thus not deceptive.
-However, this method is less general since the model requires planning and reasoning to induce deception. requires a model of the problem, whereas model-free RL can be used with or without a model
+However, this method is less general since the model requires a model of the problem, whereas model-free RL can be used with or without a model

-Another type is called Model-Free Method (Yue, et al, ??).
+Another type is called Model-Free Method ( Sutton and Barto , 2018).
 It only relies on real samples from the environment and never uses generated predictions of next state and next reward to alter behavior (although they might sample from experience memory, which is close to being a model).
 Namely, we expect the model to learn by itself, therefore reinforcement learning is used.